Guide to the Federal No Surprises Act

 Required Notice and Consent:

 Providers are required to provide notice of the GFE requirements on their website, in the office, and on-site where scheduling or questions about the cost of health care items or services occur.
 The GFE must be an itemized listing of each item or service grouped by each provider or facility offering care, be clear and understandable, and provided in paper or electronic format.
-CMS provides a zip file containing templates for both the notice and the estimate.
+CMS provides templates for both the notice and the estimate.

 GFE Timeframes: